madeleineostoja/rucksack/content/docs/quantity-pseudo.md

 anchor: "quantity-pseudo"
 weight: 4
 ---
-Rucksack adds psuedo-selectors to select and style elements based on their quantity.
+Rucksack adds pseudo-selectors to select and style elements based on their quantity.
 Use them to build powerful, responsive, content-driven designs.

 ## :at-least
 Applies if there are a certain number of items or more